Twitter Files: Aftermath

 In June 2023, lawyers working for Twitter contested many of the claims made in the Twitter Files in court.
 According to CNN, "the filing by Musk's own corporate lawyers represents a step-by-step refutation of some of the most explosive claims to come out of the Twitter Files and that in some cases have been promoted by Musk himself."

 As a result of the Twitter Files, Renée DiResta, a misinformation researcher formerly at the Stanford Internet Observatory, became the center of a conspiracy theory that falsely claimed she was a CIA operative leading a large-scale censorship operation.
+DiResta confirmed she participated in a scholarship program with the CIA that ended in 2004 and denied any further involvement with the organization.
 In an interview with Taylor Lorenz, DiResta said that the Files also contained the unredacted names of her students, who then received death threats.

 In 2024, after a hack of the Trump campaign which resulted in a release of opposition research on JD Vance, Twitter (now X) coordinated with the Trump campaign to suppress the story, including X banning journalists who linked to or mentioned the story.
 This drew comparisons to the Twitter Files.

+Missouri v.
+Biden

+On March 24, 2026, the Trump administration reached a settlement agreement in Missouri v.
+Biden, promising that three federal agencies would no longer pressure companies to remove or suppress content.
+This resolves the lawsuit brought by Missouri and Louisiana and other plaintiffs that the Biden administration had threatened social media platforms' posts about the 2020 election, the Hunter Biden laptop controversy and COVID-19.

+The Twitter Files and congressional investigations showed extensive government–platform coordination on content moderation.